PredicateLabs/predicate-operator/README.md

 - Aggregator is running on ```holesky.task.aethos.network:50051```

 ## Prerequisites
+* **Expose 9010 port:** Your operator will expose this port to enable inbound tasks.
-* Holesky account: Account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
+* **Registered with Eigenlayer on Holesky** Account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
-* ETH node (full/archive): You can point to your local instance or to an RPC provider.
+* **Holesky node (full/archive):** You can point to your local instance or to an RPC provider.
-* Enable operator: Currently, Aethos testnet is permissioned.
-As part of this, you will have to get your operator addresses on the allowlist.
+* **Enabled operator:** Aethos testnet is permissioned.
+Your operator address must be on the allowlist on our Service Manger.
 Please reach out to us if this has not already been complete.
-* Expose 9010 port: Your operator will expose this port to enable inbound tasks.

 ## Configuration
 The Aethos Operator supports configuration via command-line interface (CLI) arguments or a config.yaml file.